StevenPolley/hyp/README.md

 hyp supports a clock skew of up to 30 seconds between client and server.

-### TBD: Protection Against Sweeping Attacks
+### Protection Against Sweeping Attacks

-~~hyp protects against sweeping attacks where an adversary modulates over the entire port range multiple times by ensuring the authentic knock sequence is strict and ordered correctly.
-If the first port is guessed, but the next pack arrives and is the incorrect second port in the sequence, the progress gets reset.~~
+hyp protects against sweeping attacks where an adversary modulates over the entire port range multiple times by ensuring the authentic knock sequence is strict and ordered correctly.
+If the first port is guessed, but the next pack arrives and is the incorrect second port in the sequence, the progress gets reset.
+In addition to this, the correct authentic knock sequence must be entered within 5 seconds of the start of the sequence.

 ### Known Weaknesses

 * Lossy networks can result in the knock sequence failing
-* Networks with latency > 500ms can result in the knock sequence failing if packets arrive out of order

 ### References